 I have laid on my stomach and looked down at the birds as to not lose balance, as looking down and taking photos with a zoom can easily make people lose balance.
 In my videos above you can see the view I had.

-You can get really amazing photos of the puffins at Látrabjarg, even amateur photographers as myself can get photos which look quite professional :)
+You can get really amazing photos of the puffins at Látrabjarg, even amateur photographers as myself can get photos that look quite professional :)

 You might want to stay in the vicinity for the night to be able to visit Látrabjarg late at night and the next morning to get photos in a different light.
 The number of puffins also varies according to the time of day.